 That is what these healthy wealthy websites are all about, and, beyond all seeming possibility,

 from one pair of preternaturally busy hands: many hundreds of thousands of unique creations.

-built with love by Mr Shortcuts, for You
+from the man with your plan, Mr Shortcuts, for You